-Using Google PublicDNS will change your settings for DNS server from Internet Service Providers to Google PublicDNS.
+Google PublicDNS will change your settings for DNS servers from Internet Service Providers to Google PublicDNS.
 Google PublicDNS provides some flavor of security as service logs are saved for 1 to 2 days for troubleshooting purposes.
-While in permanent logs personal information is minimized and most of the information is deleted after 14 days.
+While in permanent logs, personal information is minimized and most of the information is deleted after 14 days.

-- In order to set Google Public DNS on the computer go to Control Panel
+- In order to put Google Public DNS on the computer go to the Control Panel

 - Click Network and Internet ->Network and Sharing Center and click on Change adapter settings.

-- You will see a screen with the network connection.Select the connection. i-e if you selected wireless connection, right-click Wireless Network Connection and then go to Properties.
-If the password or any other dialogue box appears provide the requires password .
+- You will see a screen with a network connection.Select the connection. i-e if you select wireless connection, right-click Wireless Network Connection and then go to Properties.
+If the password or any other dialogue box appears, provide the required password .